 She produced the acclaimed feature documentary The Night James Brown Saved Boston (which premiered at the 2008 SXSW Film Festival) for VH1 and Fremantle.
 She was coordinating producer for Lionsgate’s film The U.S. vs. John Lennon (2006) and for the Authorized Pictures feature documentary Who Is Harry Nilsson?
 (2010).
 She also produced digital advertising campaigns for Broadway productions including “The Book of Mormon” via BLT Communications.

 From 2008-2013 she managed Tears For Fears co-founder Curt Smith.
-Along with him and Mike Rotman, she produced the groundbreaking 2010 weekly live music web series “Stripped Down Live With Curt Smith.”
+Along with Smith and Mike Rotman, she produced the groundbreaking 2010 weekly live music web series “Stripped Down Live With Curt Smith.”

 Arlene is a member of the Producers Guild, the Academy of Television Arts and Sciences, NARAS, and The Caucus.
-She’s guest-lectured at the USC Annenberg School for Communication, Chapman University, and the Otis School of Art and Design.
-She’s a founding board member of Vintage Hollywood Foundation and serves on the President’s Council of her alma mater, Smith College.
+She’s spoken at Digital Hollywood, the USC Annenberg School for Communication, Chapman University, and the Otis School of Art and Design.
+She’s a founding board member of Vintage Hollywood Foundation and served on the President’s Council of her alma mater, Smith College.
 She’s lived and worked in both the U.S. and the U.K., and currently makes her home in Las Vegas.